Los Angeles, X

 X marks the spot.
 Hollywood Boulevard, circa 1977.
 City of Angels, city of mohawked ghosts.
 A raucous and rockabilly punk band—yes, rockabilly punk bank—is formed.
 John Doe.
 Exene Cervenka.
 Billy Zoom.
 D.J.
 Bonebrake.

 Their first album would be unleashed three years later.
 Its title, Los Angeles, pays tribute to the west coast home turf edition of the exploding punk scene, a neck of the woods home to heavyweight punkers like Black Flag, The Germs and The Screamers.

 They are the ghosts of punk past.
 Speaking of ghosts, I envision the spirit of Jim Morrison hovering up in the rafters at an X show at Whisky a Go Go—the old haunt where The Doors once graced the stage as house band—if for no other reason than to check up on his old friend Ray Manzarek, who produced the first four X albums while also lending a heavy dose of his own Doors-y keyboards to their debut.

 Fast forward.
-The original members of X are still at it, touring sporadically and finding a way to dial up the energy of punk’s manic beginnings.
-I caught up with them in Chicago in 2001 at House of Blues and swear up and down it is among the best shows I’ve ever experienced.
+The original members of X continue to tour sporadically, still finding ways to tap into the energy of their manic beginnings.
+I caught up with them in Chicago in 2001 at House of Blues and sure glad I did.
+It remains up there among the best shows I’ve ever experienced.
 I can’t say I dance all that often, but I’ll be damned if I could keep my feet on the ground that night.
 Not sure if I pogo’d or what you’d even begin to call it.
 Didn’t matter just like It didn’t matter what year it was or what city I was in.
 The spirit of punk rock was alive and well.